Armed Forces Retirement Home

 At the time of admission applicants must be able to live independently.
 For example, they must be able to take care of their own personal needs, attend a central dining facility for meals and keep all medical appointments.
 If increased health care is needed after being admitted, assisted living and long term care are available at both campuses.

 Basics: The Armed Forces Retirement Home (AFRH) provides an affordable home for America's heroes.
-The facility provides a continuum of care including outpatient dental and medical services, hospital and long term nursing care, three meals a day and private rooms Extensive recreational facilities - including a state of the art gym, a nine-hole golf course, artists' studios, swimming pool and a wood working shop.
-The Home guarantees its retired enlisted men and women a caring and secure home.
+The facility provides a continuum of care including outpatient dental and medical services, hospital and long term nursing care, three meals a day and private rooms, extensive recreational facilities - including a state of the art gym, artists' studios, swimming pool and a wood working shop.
+The Home guarantees its retired Enlisted and Warrant Officer men and women a caring and secure home.
 There are two campuses - one located in Gulfport, Mississippi and one in Washington, D.C. - which provide services and amenities such as a bank, a barber and a beauty shop, bowling areas, movie theater, a computer room and library.
 For the retired Soldiers that meet the eligibility requirements, there are no initiation or registration fees, and the monthly user fees are affordable.

 Resident Benefits: Resident fees cover the Soldier's room, three meals a day, 24-hour security, religious services and onsite recreational activities (e.g., bowling, golf, hobby shops, entertainment, etc.).
 Also, Soldiers will receive basic dental care plus access to licensed specialists in optometry, podiatry, mental health, internal medicine and diabetic care.